Boehringer anti-clotting pill gains blockbuster status

-Sales of the pill, which competes with Bayer and Johnson & Johnson’s Xarelto as well as Bristol Myers-Squibb and Pfizer’s Eliquis, jumped 76 percent to 1.1 billion euros ($1.43 billion) in its second year of market approval, the group said on Wednesday.
+Sales of the pill, which competes with Bayer (BAYGn.DE) and Johnson & Johnson’s (JNJ.N) Xarelto as well as Bristol Myers-Squibb (BMY.N) and Pfizer’s (PFE.N) Eliquis, jumped 76 percent to 1.1 billion euros ($1.43 billion) in its second year of market approval, the group said on Wednesday.

 The drug industry terms products with more than $1 billion in sales as blockbusters.